Certificate III Individual Support (Ageing, Home and Community)

-Interested in studying the Certificate III Individual Support (Ageing, Home and Community) in March 2021?
+Interested in studying the Certificate III Individual Support (Ageing, Home and Community)?

 The CHC33015 Certificate III in Individual Support (Ageing, Home and Community) Dual Specialisation provides you with an entry level qualification into the Health, Home, Community and Aged Care Sector.
 You will gain the knowledge and skills to work effectively in the aged and home community care industry, caring for the elderly, enabling them to maintain independence, understanding and supporting people with dementia, safety procedures, ethical behaviour, infection control, working with cultural diversity, and workplace health and safety.
 My Flex Training provide all the necessary equipment for you to learn with and practice on whilst being supported by your trainer.

 Our manual handling training will teach you how to identify, plan and prepare for manual handing tasks in a safe manner.
 This professional development training course is included in the course at no extra charge and is suited for anyone who is required to carry out manual handling activities, including nurses, aged care and support workers, parents and carers.

 first aged and community care combined qualification course in WA which incorporates all of the following health and care industry job ready skills